 We searched online for the best foraging experience to try.
 Here are our top three reasons for choosing the Wild Food and Nature Walk at Tower Hamlets Cemetery Park.

 1. Beginner Foragers Welcome

 This course is fantastic for everyone, including complete beginners who have no idea what foraging even involves.
 Your guide will determine the prior knowledge and interests of the group before you set off to make sure the day is tailored to the people surrounding you.

 2. Connect With Other Foragers

 Foragers are not all that common in the 21st century and it was fantastic to meet other like minded people, interested in jam recipes and pickling and adventurous enough to try wild food straight from bushes and trees.
 Meet people who share your interest in nature and wild food, and even new friends to forage with on evenings and weekends.

 By far the best benefit of an organised foraging experience with a guide is the safety aspect.
 Many of us do not forage regularly and therefore do not know what we are looking at.
 Some of us forage thinking we know and take risks that perhaps we shouldn’t in the hope that it will be OK.
 Learn to forage safely with your experienced and trustworthy guide checking the identity of plants and advising you on the not so safe lookalikes.

-You may also like our 7 Natural Ways to Stay Healthy this Autumn.
+You may also like our 7 Natural Ways to Stay Healthy.

 The Wild Food & Nature Walk